DevExpress/devextreme-ui-template-gallery/packages/metadata/descriptions/angular/register-form.md

-The DevExtreme Angular Sign Up Form template helps you implement a user registration workflow in your application.
+The DevExtreme Angular Register Form template helps you implement a user registration workflow in your application.
 <!--split-->

 ## UI Components